 So what is the alleged remedy?
 Halki won’t tell you.
 You’ll have to pay $37 to discover the “simple 60-second habit known only to the inhabitants of a small, barely populated Aegean island.”

-We see this kind of scam all of the time; it is an almost textbook scheme by which Internet marketers overcharge consumers for dubious information, much of which is readily available on the Net for free.
+We see this kind of scam all of the time.
+It is an almost textbook scheme by which Internet marketers overcharge consumers for dubious information, much of which is readily available on the Net for free.
 The typical price charged by these other scammers is $37….identical to what the Diabetes Miracle Cure marketers want to charge your credit card.
-We dug a bit into this particular Diabetes scheme and here’s what we found out.
+We dug a bit into this particular Diabetes scheme.

 1. There’s a reason these sales pitches are slick — they spend a lot of marketing money to get it to you.
 Who is paying for that?
 You are!